paulround2tele/studio/backend/pkg/api/DELETED_ERROR_HANDLER_CONSOLIDATION.md

 - ✅ No functional impact (code was unused)

 ## Required Fix
-Update swagger annotations that reference `StandardErrorResponse` to use `api.APIResponse`
+Update any remaining legacy annotations that reference `StandardErrorResponse` to use `api.APIResponse`

 ## Professional Pattern
 All responses now use: `api.APIResponse` with proper success/error envelopes